vijayrajput/FioriCAPApplication1/README.md

 -> Subscribe Central Portal Service and access it
 -> Create new app pointing to Fiori UI booklist application , UI5 component, Navigation and Visualization -> Add this app to Everyone Role
+-> Demo Group and add app to this group